Mission Honduras LeMars: People

 Elpidio was also brought to the Mayo Clinic for heart surgery.
 Doctors there were able to repair his heart condition.
 He has returned to Honduras a healthy little boy.

-Pablo Zuniga is a 9-year-old boy from Esquias.
-He suffers from a kidney and ureter problem.
-Pablo has had multiple surgeries throughout his life, but he still needs to use a stoma collection system.
-MHL is helping Pablo by covering his medical tests in Tegucigalpa to see if more can be done to help him.
+Pablo Zuniga was a 9-year-old boy from Esquias.
+He suffered from a kidney and ureter problem.
+Pablo had multiple surgeries throughout his life, but he still needed to use a stoma collection system.
+MHL helped Pablo by covering his medical tests in Tegucigalpa to see if more could be done to help him.

-Oscar Arevelo, an 11-year-old boy from La Florida, does not walk.
+Oscar Arevelo, a young boy from La Florida, can not not walk.
 He also cannot talk and must be fed.
-MHL will get him a special pediatric wheelchair.
+MHL supplied him a special pediatric wheelchair so his family could move him around more easily.

-Kelvin Bueso is 6 years old.
-He has a fast heart rate and tests are needed to see what can be done to help him.
-MHL will try to help this family with the medical needs for Kelvin.
+Kelvin Bueso is also from La Florida.
+He had a fast heart rate and tests were needed to see what could be done to help him.
+MHL helped this family with the medical needs for Kelvin as much as possible.

 Jarmi after successful surgery